MJKWoolnough/jslib/README.md

 Both returned types can be used as attributes or children in amendNode and clearNode calls.

-NB: This class should not be used directly as an Item in the module package, as the [child] attribute will return a new Node each time it is accessed, instead use Binding[child].

 ### <a name="bind_binding">Binding</a>
 ```typescript
 export type Binding<T = string> {